 However, expanding to a global market might necessitate additional expenditures for marketing, distribution, and regulatory compliance.
 Although, international markets mean a higher profit margin and can bring in more growth opportunities.

-The location of your spice business will affect costs such as rent or property purchase prices.
+The location of your wholesale seasoning and spice business will affect costs such as rent or property purchase prices.
 It is important that you choose a location with affordable rent or property prices.
 This will help reduce initial expenses.

 It's also essential to consider factors like safety, accessibility, and parking when selecting a location.
 Proximity to your wholesale spices suppliers and target market is another factor when choosing location.